Dream Theater: Addition of James LaBrie and Images and Words (1991–1993)

 In January 1991, the band received a demo tape from Kevin James LaBrie, of glam metal band Winter Rose.
 The band had received the tape just before they were about to commit to another singer.
 The band was so impressed by his demo that he was flown from Canada to New York for an audition.
-LaBrie jammed on three songs with the band, and was immediately hired to fill the vocalist position.
+LaBrie jammed on three songs with the band and was immediately hired to fill the vocalist position.
 Once recruited, LaBrie decided to drop his first name to avoid confusion with the other Kevin in the band.
-For the next few months, the band returned to playing live shows (still mostly around NYC), while working on vocal parts for the music written before acquiring LaBrie.
-Derek Shulman and Atco Records (now East West), a division of Elektra Records, signed Dream Theater to a seven-album contract based on a three-song demo (later made available as "The Atco Demos" through the Dream Theater fan club).
+For the next few months, the band returned to playing live shows (still mostly around New York City), while working on vocal parts for the music written before acquiring LaBrie.
+Derek Shulman and ATCO Records (now East West), a division of Elektra Records, signed Dream Theater to a seven-album contract based on a three-song demo (later made available as "The Atco Demos" through the Dream Theater fan club).

 The first album to be recorded under their new record contract was Images and Words (1992).
-For promotion, the label released a CD Single and video clip for the song "Another Day", but neither made significant commercial impact.
+For promotion, the label released a CD single and video clip for the song "Another Day", but neither made significant commercial impact.
 The song "Pull Me Under", however, managed to garner a high level of radio airplay without any organized promotion from the band or their label.
 In response, ATCO produced a video clip for "Pull Me Under", which saw heavy rotation on MTV.
 A third video clip was produced for "Take the Time", but it was not nearly as successful as "Pull Me Under".

 The success of "Pull Me Under", combined with relentless touring throughout the U.S. and Japan, caused Images and Words to achieve gold record certification in the States and platinum status in Japan.
 A tour of Europe followed in 1993, which included a show at London's famed Marquee Club.
-The show was recorded and released as Live at the Marquee, Dream Theater's first official live album.
+This show was recorded and released as Live at the Marquee, Dream Theater's first official live album.
 Additionally, a video compilation of their Japanese concerts (mixed in with documentary-style footage of the off-stage portion of the tour) was released as Images and Words: Live in Tokyo.